Property tech startup Habi raises $10M to drive expansion in Latin America – TechCrunch

 “You can think of it as an MLS plus Opendoor model,” Rojas said in a recent interview.
 (Opendoor is the U.S.-based property tech startup backed by SoftBank.)

-The Bogotá-based startup has now raised $10 million in a Series A round led by Inspired Capital, with participation from 8VC, Clocktower, Homebrew, Vine and Zigg.
+The Bogotá-based startup has now raised $10 million in a Series A round led by Inspired Capital, with participation from 8VC, Clocktower, Homebrew, Vine Ventures and Zigg.
 The round included angel investments from Flatiron Health and Looker.
 The company has raised $15.5 million to date.

 Since launching in fall 2019, Habi has scaled rapidly — and has even picked up speed during the city’s strict lockdown during the COVID-19 pandemic.
 Transaction volume has increased threefold since March, Rojas noted.